 Water Conference goes back to basics; Native American knowledge and soil health keys in water resource management

-The 2018 Minnesota Water Resources conference 2018 opened with the presentation of the Dave Ford award to Suzanne Jiwani, a flood plain mapping engineer for the Minnesota Department of Natural Resources.
-At the Department of Natural Resources, Jiwani brings technical expertise and sound science to complex projects.
+The 2018 Minnesota Water Resources conference opened with the presentation of the Dave Ford award to Suzanne Jiwani, a flood plain mapping engineer for the Minnesota Department of Natural Resources (DNR).
+In her work at the DNR, Jiwani brings technical expertise and sound science to complex projects.
 Dave Ford was a mentor to her in her early days at the DNR, who told her “Make your decisions based on facts, recognize your assumptions and always go back to get more data.”

 The first plenary of the conference, Healing the land, one heart-one mind at a time was delivered by Ray Archelta.

 Archelta is a farmer and former NRCS educator from Seymour MO.
 In his work with the NRCS, he realized that soil health required more than tools and funding.
 The greatest roadblock to healthy soil is the human mind and heart.
 Personal bias, outdated information and viewing the world in segments rather than a working symbiotic system hinders reclamation of the nation’s soils.

 Understanding human nature is key to promoting change.
 Archelta paraphrased Upton Sinclair, saying that it is difficult to get a man to understand something when his salary depends on it.
 By first changing hearts and minds, we can put biology back to work in the fields, adopt no-till management and mimic the natural system by simultaneously growing crops and cover crops, limiting chemicals and tillage, increasing plant diversity and integrating animals into the farming landscape.
 Put life into the soil, and the soil will be healthy and functional once again.